vstinner/cpython/Doc/c-api/long.rst

    See :c:struct:`PyUnstable_Long_LAYOUT` for the internal layout of an integer.

-.. c:struct:: PyUnstable_LongExport
+.. c:struct:: PyUnstable_Long_DigitArray

    A Python :class:`int` object exported as an array of digits.

    See :c:struct:`PyUnstable_Long_LAYOUT` for the internal layout of an integer.

    .. c:member:: PyLongObject *obj